mckenney5/ncurses-engine/README.md

 ## Files in the Repository

 LICENSE -					The license of the software.
 Tells you what you can and cant do with it.
 MIT

+ROADMAP -					Project goals that lead to different versions

 TODO -						Goals of this project

-/doc/EngineRef.A0.0.01.pdf -	A reference for using the engine.h file.
+/doc/EngineRef.A0.0.01.pdf -A reference for using the engine.h file.
 Read only PDF

 /doc/EngineRef.odt -		A reference for using the engine.h file.
 Editable ODT

 /example/example1.c -		A simple example that shows off some features of the engine

-/src/engine.h - Handles creating menus, leans heavily on ncurses(3)
+/src/nengine.h -				Handles creating menus, leans heavily on ncurses(3)